canonical/ubuntu.com/templates/kubernetes/docs/ldap.md

 Keystone should be deployed using **Juju**.
 This is easily achieved by using a bundle, which will deploy and relate, Keystone, the OpenStack dashboard and a suitable database.
-An example bundle is available for [download here][keystone-bundle].
+An example bundle is [available for download][keystone-bundle].

 Deploy the bundle with the following command: